sfolarin/DevOps/README.md

-Please visit checkout the branches for Folarin's Projects and Exercises on DevOps.
+Please visit main branches for Folarin's Projects and Exercises on DevOps.
 Let's Automate it!